Johann Strauss celebrates his 200th birthday in 2025 and Vienna honours the King of the Waltz with a year’s worth of activities.

 A co-production between theaternyx* and the Zeitwalzer theater project takes you on a journey through four centuries and above Vienna: theatrical performances take place on one day a month throughout the year in the wagons of the famous Riesenrad.

-(Move over Orson Welles, Strauss has arrived.)
+Move over Orson Welles, Strauss has arrived.

 Over to the park in front of the Rathaus, where July 5th, 2025 has numerous different orchestras spread about the area performing open-air Strauss as part of the Summa Cum Laude international youth music festival.

-And we even have a Strauss-flavoured escape room created by artist Deborah Sengl in collaboration with the Time-Busters.
+We even have a Strauss-flavoured escape room created by artist Deborah Sengl in collaboration with the Time-Busters.

 A Strauss marathon of a different kind